Step 1: Provide your Markdown files using the button above or by toss and let go.

 +

 Yes when the Markdown contains real text layers (DOCX, ODT, HTML, TXT, EPUB).
 Image-based Markdown produces an image-only PDF — to make it searchable, follow up with /pdf-ocr/ to run optical character recognition over the page bundle.
+The content is identical plain-text markup; only the filename differs, and both extensions are parsed by the same renderers.

 Can I password-protect the PDF after conversion?